 The syllabus for the 1970 season was prepared, and meetings were held in Milngavie’s Lesser Town Hall.
 There was no darkroom since most members were interested in colour slides.
 The keen print workers possessed their own enlargers.
 The photography of the present membership is now based entirely on digital cameras, printers and on the use of editing software.

 In 1975 the name of the club was changed to reflect the fact that many of the members lived in Bearsden, and the following year the meetings of the club moved to the Milngavie Community Education Centre.
 From its inception, the club has only had two secretaries, the late Robert Simpson (1972- 1987), and Malcolm Boddie, the present incumbent since 1987.
 Robert Simpson became the chairman and honorary president.
 His memory is commemorated by the presentation from his son, of a trophy bearing his name, which is now competed for annually.

 This website is now edited by Jack Quick.
-It was reconstructed in 2020 and is maintained and edited by Steve Campbell, a club member.
+It was reconstructed in 2020 by Steve Campbell.
 David Ritchie, who is the Competition Secretary, organises the collection of images for Photo Challenges and Competitions through the Photoentry platform.
 He also produces the competition reports that are published here with the Dicentra competition software.
 Members can view all competition entries via the Photoentry website.